corda/corda/docs/source/tutorial-cordapp.rst

 Downloading the example CorDapp
 -------------------------------
-We need to download the example CorDapp from GitHub.
+Start by downloading the example CorDapp from GitHub:

 * Set up your machine by following the :doc:`quickstart guide <getting-set-up>`